 I’m going to cover 3 things in this article today:

-- Why the verb conjugations in Spanish are so important and you should learn start learning them immediately and devote a good deal of time to doing so.
+- Why the Spanish verb conjugations are so important, why you should start learning them immediately, and why you should devote a good deal of time to doing so.

 - Which ones are the most important, which ones you should focus on in the beginning, and in what order (I rank them in order of importance primarily based on how frequently they’re used in popular speech and writing by native speakers).

-- Recommendations of tools, websites, and resources you can use to help you do this (this is at the bottom and arguably the most valuable part of this article if you’re ready to dive right in, don’t miss it!).
+- Recommendations of tools, websites, and resources you can use to help you learn Spanish verb conjugations (this is at the bottom and arguably the most valuable part of this article if you’re ready to dive right in, don’t miss it!).

-Part 1: Why verb conjugations in Spanish so important and why it’s beneficial to you to devote a lot of time to learning them
+Part 1: Why Spanish verb tenses (and moods! yes, there’s a difference) are so important and why it’s beneficial to you to devote a lot of time to learning them

 This is something I’ve been thinking about and saying to certain people for a while and now I’m going to come out and say it publicly: